google/WebFundamentals/src/site/getting-started/multi-screen/index.markdown

 title: "Build your first multi-screen site"
 description: "The web is accessible on a huge range of devices from small-screen phones through to huge screen televisions.
 Learn how to build a site that works well across all these devices."
+include-viewport:
+  - All pages must include a viewport and make sure it has the recommended configuration.
+flesh-out:
+  - Before you start, understand the content you need to display (text, images, tables and videos)
+  - Start with the narrow viewport first (in many cases a mobile device) - often this is called Mobile first development
 collection: getting-started
 ---
 The web is accessible on a huge range of devices from small-screen phones